Azure App Service Hybrid Connections

 Azure Relay relies on Web Sockets for connectivity.
 This capability is only available on Windows Server 2012 or later.
 Because of that, HCM is not supported on anything earlier than Windows Server 2012.

 Each HCM can support multiple Hybrid Connections.
 Also, any given Hybrid Connection can be supported by multiple HCMs.
 The default behavior is to route traffic across the configured HCMs for any given endpoint.
 If you want high availability on your Hybrid Connections from your network, run multiple HCMs on separate machines.
+The load distribution algorithm used by the Relay service to distribute traffic to the HCMs is random assignment.

 Manually add a Hybrid Connection